rainsworth/osip2019-containerisation-workshop/README.md

 ## Agenda

-* Learning objectives
+1. Learning objectives
-* Feedback practice: Software Carpentry style post-its
+2. Feedback practice: Software Carpentry style traffic lights
-* Introduction to Reproducibility through Containerisation
+3. Introduction to Reproducibility through Containerisation
-* Exercise: Hello world!
+4. Exercise: Hello world!
-* Comfort break
+5. Comfort break
-* Exercise: Run an application in an existing container
+6. Exercise: Run an application in an existing container
-* Exercise: Build your own container
+7. Exercise: Build your own container
-* Exercise: Upload your container to DockerHub
+8. Exercise: Upload your container to DockerHub
-* Summary and closing
+9. Summary and closing

 ## Slides

 You can find the slides to this workshop [here](https://rainsworth.github.io/osip2019-containerisation-workshop/slides/).

 Attribution: The tutorial and slides have been adopted from the [Melbourne Bioinformatics' Containerized Bioinformatics tutorial](https://www.melbournebioinformatics.org.au/tutorials/tutorials/docker/docker/).

+## Speaker

+Dr. Rachael Ainsworth is a Research Associate in Radio Astronomy and Open Science Champion at the Jodrell Bank Centre for Astrophysics, University of Manchester.
+She is passionate about openness, transparency, reproducibility and inclusion in research.
+She is also a Software Sustainability Institute Fellow, FOSTER certified Open Science Trainer, Mozilla Open Leader, member of The Turing Way community, organiser for the women in data meetup group HER+Data MCR and member of the first cohort of Tech Future Female Leaders.